Breakdown/congress/README.md

 ### More Endpoints

-The package includes many more endpoints that cover the full range of the congress.gov API.
+The package includes many more endpoints that cover the full range of the congress.gov API (if one is missing, please open an Issue!).
 Please refer to the TypeScript definitions for the complete list of available methods.

 ## Error Handling

-The service throws errors with appropriate HTTP status codes:
+The service throws errors differing per status code we get from the congress.gov API:

 ```typescript
 try {